 Driving in and around Central London can be a challenge and is not highly recommended.

-However, if you do need to drive in London, be aware London's roads are busy and congested; if you drive through Central London you'll have to pay the congestion charge and parking in London ("Pay & Display" schemes, "phone parking", car parking companies, residential parking) is limited and expensive.
+However, if you do need to drive in London, be aware London's roads are busy and congested; if you drive through Central London you'll have to pay the congestion charge and T-Charges and parking in London ("Pay & Display" schemes, "phone parking", car parking companies, residential parking) is limited and expensive.

 Should you wish to drive to London or use a car while you're in town, there are some important things to know:

 To familiarize with street rules and signs it is advisable to obtain a copy of the Highway Code, which details the rules of the road including street signs.
 It is available at AA (Automobile Association) and RAC outlets as well as many bookshops and Tourist information centers.

 It is legal to drive in Britain with a valid driving licence from outside the UK for up to 12 months from the time of arrival.
 After that it depends on the Country your driving licence was issued how to proceed.

 Click here to see more details about exchanging or applying for a driving licence.

 If you don't bring your own car to London and you don't want to buy one whilst your living in London but still need a car once in a while there are several options.